1919 PCHA season: Teams

+Map of teams

 Regular season

 Hap Holmes returned to the PCHA to Seattle from Toronto.
 Vancouver got Art Duncan back from World War I, and picked up Fred Harris from Portland.
 Seattle's Cully Wilson was suspended from the league for breaking Mickey MacKay's jaw in a fight, using his stick to cross-check MacKay in the face.
 While Cyclone Taylor won the goal-scoring title with 23 goals, the second-place Bernie Morris scored five goals against Victoria on February 14.
 Third-place Smokey Harris scored five goals against Victoria on March 10.